MUSPED 6001 - Pedagogy Seminar IV

-Course Code MUSPED 6001 Course Pedagogy Seminar IV Coordinating Unit Elder Conservatorium of Music Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Course Description An initial ungraded but required bibliographic study will be followed by seminars focusing on teaching techniques and materials for pupils of various ages and levels of musical development.
+Course Code MUSPED 6001 Course Pedagogy Seminar IV Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 6 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Course Description An initial ungraded but required bibliographic study will be followed by seminars focusing on teaching techniques and materials for pupils of various ages and levels of musical development.
 Consideration will be given to the development of pupils' aural acuity, general musicianship, and learning in a variety of genres and modes (including group and laboratory situations, the technology environment, preparation for examinations, competitions and recitals).
 Technical, stylistic and interpretive matters covering a wide variety of styles will be considered.

 The full timetable of all activities for this course can be accessed from Course Planner.

 1. To develop students’ understanding of age-related learning issues in connection with appropriate choices of suitable materials for beginning to advancing level pupils.

 2. To acquaint students with the principles and processes of instrumental/vocal teaching in both the one-to-one mode and the small group mode.

 3 To introduce students to the essential elements of general musicianship for beginning to advancing level pupils and the ways in which pupils can experience general musicianship through their particular instrumental/vocal specialty.

 University Graduate Attributes